Concept of validation

 The third step of the validation process is the confirmation of the previously selected validation UI-element.
 This step outlines two objectives:

-- Check if the correct UI-element has been selected in the previous process step and confirm the selection.
+Check if the correct UI-element has been selected in the previous process step, or correct the selection

 Confirmation dialog components